Protecting Animal Health

 INVESTING IN VETERINARY EDUCATION AND CONTINUED PROFESSIONAL VETERINARY DEVELOPMENT

 Our company invests in the future of the veterinary profession by supporting research, education and specialized skills training so that veterinarians will have the resources they need to provide the best health care possible for the animals they treat.
-Throughout 2016, with funding from our Office of Corporate Responsibility, our Animal Health grant program team provided a total of $500,000 in grants to veterinary students, allocated as follows:
+During 2017, with funding from our Office of Corporate Responsibility, our Animal Health grant program team provided over $1 million in grants to veterinary students, allocated as follows:

 - A $15,000 grant to the Food Systems Fellowship Program of Michigan State University College of Veterinary Medicine (MSU:FSF) to provide scholarships to three veterinary medicine students

-- A $25,000 grant to the American Association of Swine Veterinarians Foundation to provide scholarships to five veterinary medicine students
+- A $50,000 grant to the American Association of Swine Veterinarians Foundation to provide scholarships to 10 veterinary medicine students

-- A $25,000 grant to the American Association of Avian Pathologists Foundation to provide scholarships to five veterinary medicine students
+- A $50,000 grant to the American Association of Avian Pathologists Foundation to provide scholarships to 10 veterinary medicine students

 - A $25,000 grant to the American Association of Equine Practitioners Foundation to provide scholarships to five veterinary medicine students

-- An $80,000 grant to the Federation of Veterinarians of Europe to provide scholarships to 16 veterinary medicine students
+- A $200,000 grant to the Federation of Veterinarians of Europe to provide scholarships to 36 veterinary medicine students

 - A $5,000 grant to the Vietnam Small Animal Veterinary Association to provide scholarships to two veterinary medicine students